Small Church Connexion

 The Small Church Connexion was established as an initiative of the LBA in 2003 for mutual help and support between small churches.

-The Small Church Connexion is organising a spring event on 20 April 2013 and an autumn event on Saturday 12 October 2013.
-Brief details are below - more to follow.
+The Small Church Connexion is organising an autumn event on Saturday 12 October 2013.
+Brief details are below – more to follow.
 The Small Church Connexion also has a new initiative called Mission@home.
 Copies of the Small Church Connexion Newsletter can be downloaded here.

 The Mission Statement of the Small Church Connexion is: “to connect small churches to fulfil their mission” through: Encouraging, Networking, Training, Resourcing, Challenging.

 The Small Church Connexion has defined a small church as one having 40 or less people attending the main worship service.
 The Small Church Connexion works across London in all Districts of the London Baptist Association, and has the full support of the LBA Directors, Regional Ministers, and District Ministers.

 The short term aims and objectives of the Small Church Connexion are to:

 - Have a representative from each District on the Steering Group;

 - Make presentations to churches at District level;

 - Hold regular events for the small churches;

 - Run a database for all LBA churches to provide preachers,